oobabooga/text-generation-webui-extensions/README.md

 If you create your own extension, you are welcome to submit it to this list in a PR.

 ## SpeakLocal
 A TTS extension that uses your host's native TTS engine for speech generation.
-100% local and low resource usage.
+100% local, low resource usage, and no word limit.
+Primary use case is accessing your *text-generation-webui* instance with a mobile device while conserving bandwidth with high token responses.

 https://github.com/ill13/SpeakLocal/